BkCrypt0/BkCrypt0-Circuit/README.md

 You will receive proof in file **proof.json**.
 In addition you also get a **public.json** file containing these that shows everyone that with proof you know the input matches this information.

+### Generating others proof
-- With the other proof, you will run similarly.
+- With the other proof, you will run similarly generating age proof.

 ## Verifier Contract